-- Flora and fauna management
+- · Flora and Fauna Management;

-- Erosion and Sediment control, and water management
+- · Erosion and Sediment Control, and Water Management;

-- Contaminated materials management
+- Contaminated Materials Management; and

-- Rehabilitation.
+- · Rehabilitation.

-In addition to the above priority environmental management requirements, suggested mitigation measures for environmental risks including traffic, air quality, lighting, noise, waste and heritage are addressed in the attached sub-plans and are to be incorporated into the Contractor's work methods.
+In addition to the above priority environmental management requirements, suggested mitigation measures for environmental risks including traffic, air quality, lighting, noise, waste, rehabilitation and heritage are addressed in the attached sub-plans and are to be incorporated into the Contractor's work methods.